Various things I need to know to minimise fuss in reading, writing and moving data.

 ExFAT is what big USB drives are formatted as.

-sudo apt install exfat-fuse exfat-utils # interoperability for external drives
+sudo apt install exfat-fuse exfat-utils

-a.k.a.
-Talking to Windows filesystems What fancy windows machines are formatted as, and some USB drives too.
+NTFS is what modern windows machines are formatted as, and some USB drives too.

-Logical Volume manager has been current for a decade, which means that it is one decade newer than what I’m used to.
+Logical Volume Management has been current for a decade, which means that it is one decade newer than what I’m used to.
 It’s confusing and has a lot of moving parts and its own terminology.

 logical volume which is a user-usable virtual partition on top of a volume group on top of a physical volume.